ctaguchi/ctaguchi.github.io/README.md

     - Let me know if you are interested in language exchange with me.

 ## News
+- (September 21, 2023) I will present my work "Non-discourse-configurationality in Imbabura Kichwa" in collaboration with Jefferson Saransig at the 2024 LSA Annual Meeting! \\
 - (September 16, 2023) I gave an informal presentation in our NLP group's meeting about my recent research updates in linguistics (syntax).
 I personally think the idea is cool and exciting, so I share my handout here: [[handout]](./assets/pdf/AME_NLP_reading_group.pdf)
 - (September 8, 2023) I gave a talk "UD-Tatar NMCTT Treebank: Issues in Annotation across Turkic UD" at the Turkic UD Workshop! [[Slides]](./assets/pdf/UDTurkic2023_Slides.pdf)
 - (August 22, 2023) I presented a poster "Universal automatic phonetic transcription into the International Phonetic Alphabet" at [INTERSPEECH 2023](https://interspeech2023.org/)!